The Saviors of God: Presentation

 The author first presents a prologue.
 Given the sacred tone of the book, which strives to go beyond philosophy and metaphysics, this introduction is better understood as an admonition.
 The first words summarize the undercurrent of The Saviors of God: "We came from an abyss of darkness; we end in an abyss of darkness: the interval of light between one and another we name life."

 Kazantzakis thought that there are two streams in life: the first one runs toward ascesis, synthesis, life and immortality, while the second one runs towards dissolution, matter, death.
 However, both streams are part of the universe, and being so, sacred.
 One of Kazantzakis' main concerns was what force drives the uncreated to the created.
 As opposition seems to be intrinsic to life and infinite, human beings should strive to ascend to a harmonic view of these oppositions, to be a guide for thought and action.

+He borrowed ideas from Nietzsche, Bergson, Buddha, and Marx.